adamleozar/auth0-example/README.md

 Run your app on an emulator, simulator, or your own connected device.

-- To run the app on iOS run `expo run:ios`.
-- To run the app on Android run `expo run:android`.
+- To run the app on Android run `npx expo run:android`.

 The first run may take a while to fully launch.
 Keep an eye out for confirmation windows and watch the terminal for output and results.